-Eight Edgy Netflix Movies To Kick-Start Your Weekend
+Eight Edgy Netflix Movies To Kickstart Your Weekend

 A police detective gets entangled with a seductress accused of murder.

-If you’re looking for steamy movies on Netflix, then checkout this ’90s classic.
-When Basic Instinct hit theaters in 1992, it became one of the most controversial movies of its time and polarized the audience; Sharon Stone’s famed nude scene, and the film’s extra-lengthy sexual scenes, made people want to either turn their head, or gaze closer.
-Netflix audiences may not find this groundbreaking by today’s standards, but the high-suspense, compelling storyline, and steamy sequences still stand the test of time.
+If you’re looking for steamy movies on Netflix, then check out this ’90s classic.
+When Basic Instinct hit theaters in 1992, it became one of the most controversial movies of its time and polarized the audience.
+Sharon Stone’s famed nude scene and the film’s extra-lengthy sexual scenes made people want to either turn their head or gaze closer.
+Netflix audiences may not find this groundbreaking by today’s standards, but the high-suspense, compelling storyline and steamy sequences still stand the test of time.

 V for Vendetta